tschamm/boschshc-hass/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Bosch SHC".
+2. In the HA UI go to "Configuration" -> "Integrations"
+3. Your SHC should be auto discovered, if not click "+" and search for "Bosch SHC".

 {% endif %}